ericabxy/srd20/docs/_character_backgrounds/Half-giant.md

 Half-giant
 ----------

-Half-giants typically stand from 7 feet to nearly 8 feet tall and weigh from 250 to 400 pounds, with men noticeably taller and heavier than women.
+Often called simply "giants" due to their stature, half-giants typically stand from 7 feet to nearly 8 feet tall and weigh from 250 to 400 pounds, with men noticeably taller and heavier than women.
+They are known throughout the system as philosophers, leaders, diplomats, and artists.
+Legend has it that many humanoid species are actually descended from giant ancestors thousands of years ago.

 Half-giants are traditionally craftsmen, specializing in anything from tools to buildings.
 Their culture is home to hundreds of traditional folk songs passed down through generations, making some of them excellent bards.